rblalock/handbook/2-benefits.md

 - **Dental:** Principal Dental Plan 4 | [PDF Overview](https://s3.amazonaws.com/hawaiian-ice/production/public/carriers/ca/principal/plans/2016/principal_ca_principal_dental_plan_4.pdf) - Pinpoint covers 95% of the Premium.
 - **Vision:** Principal Vision Plan 2 | [PDF Overview](https://s3.amazonaws.com/hawaiian-ice/production/public/carriers/ca/principal/plans/2016/principal_ca_principal_vision_plan_2.pdf) - Pinpoint covers 99% of the Premium.

 You may review your benefits through [Gusto](http://gusto.com) at any time or ping @John on Slack.
+If eligible, you will have the opportunity to enroll during the proper enrollment period.

+## Payroll (i.e. Getting Paid)

+We currently use Gusto as well for Payroll and part of your onboarding process will allow you to setup banking and hook up any specics necessary.
+We'll also collect any hiring documents (e.g. W-4, I-9, Direct Deposit Authorization) and do the State and Federal filings for you.

+If we have any questions or need anything specific we will ping you!

 ## Pinpoint Observed Holiday List for 2017